elahe471/URLShortener/README.md

 # URL Shortener

-A production-oriented URL Shortener API built with **.NET Minimal API** and **MongoDB**.
+A production-oriented URL Shortener API built with **.NET Minimal API**, **MongoDB**, and **HybridCache**.

-The project is being developed as a practical system-design exercise, with focus on clean architecture, MongoDB concepts, secure short-code generation, centralized error handling, configuration management, and unit testing.
+The project is being developed as a practical system-design exercise, with focus on clean architecture, MongoDB concepts, secure short-code generation, centralized error handling, configuration management, caching, and unit testing.

 ## Current Features